DarkEnergyProcessor/livesim2_async/README.md

-#This one has been superseded by [DEPLS2](https://github.com/MikuAuahDark/DEPLS/tree/master).
-This one is only provided for learning purpose and should not be used/migrate to DEPLS2.
+# This one has been superseded by [Live Simulator: 2](https://github.com/MikuAuahDark/DEPLS/tree/master).
+This one is only provided for learning purpose and should not be used.
+Well, you should learn from Live Simulator: 2 codebase anyway.

 **********************************